-In June 2017, Coro acquired Minera Rayrock Ltda ("Rayrock") from Compañía Minera Milpo S.A.A ("Milpo").
+In June 2017, Coro acquired Minera Rayrock Ltda ("Rayrock").
 Rayrock is the owner of the Ivan SXEW (solvent extraction and electrowinning) plant located some 18km south of the Company's Marimaca project.
-Milpo retained a 2% NSR on all production from the Rayrock mineral properties.
+The Seller also retains a 2% NSR on all production from the Rayrock mineral properties.
 Coro may acquire half the NSR for \$2 million at any time and will have a right of first refusal over the NSR.